-Least Concern (LC) – Species at lowest risk.
-Species included in this category do not qualify higher up this scale, and may in fact be abundant and widespread.
+Least Concern (LC) – Species at the lowest risk.
+Species included in this category may be abundant and widespread.

 Data Deficient (DD) – Not enough information to come to a conclusion about where to place the species on this scale.

-Not Evaluated (NE) – The IUCN have not yet been able to evaluate this species.
+Not Evaluated (NE) – The IUCN has not yet been able to evaluate this species.

 This website lists the IUCN status of the fish UK anglers target to provide an indication of the conservation status of each species.
 However, some caution is needed as a number of the IUCN assessments have been carried out many years ago and are therefore out of date (this is something the IUCN is clear and upfront about).
 For example, cod are classed as species of Least Concern in Europe based on an assessment carried out in 2013.
 Since then an Ices (International Council for the Exploration of the Seas) report in 2019 found that European cod were at “critical levels” and the species lost its Marine Stewardship Council sustainable status in 2019.
 This will not be reflected in the IUCN rating of Least Concern (globally cod are rated Vulnerable but this is based on an assessment carried out in the mid-1990s).
 Bass are another example of this.
 The IUCN’s last assessment of bass stocks in Europe was carried out in 2015 and categorised the species as one of Least Concern, albeit with a declining population trend.
 Since 2016 overfishing has seen bass numbers plummet and there have been limits and restrictions being placed on recreational and commercial fishing in order to try and allow bass stocks to recover.
 Again, this is something the IUCN rating currently fails to register (but bass are classed as Near Threatened in the Mediterranean, based on a 2007 assessment).